iliva/smart-heart/README.md

-# smart-heart
+# Smart Heart
 <a href="http://smart-heart.lirk.in.ua/">smart-heart.lirk.in.ua</a><br>
-charity foundation landing page
+Charity foundation landing page